krystal/xero_exporter/README.md

 # the export.
 It's important to ensure that you categorise the tax
 # element on this as that forms a key part of the export.
 export.add_invoice do |invoice|
-  # For logging & reporting purposes, you can add the invoice
-  # ID and/or number here.
-This won't actually be exported to Xero but
-  # may be useful later for debugging purposes.
-  invoice.id = 'inv_abcdef12345'
-  invoice.number = 'INV-2020'

   # Specify the country code for this invoice
   invoice.country = 'GB'